 - Preparing for Exams: Recordkeeping, Archiving, Monitoring.

 - Identifying and managing complaints.

-- Amber Farley, Director of Interactive Services and Media at Financial Marketing Solutions
+- Amber Farley, Executive Vice President at Financial Marketing Solutions

 - Jamie W. Guise, Executive Vice President, Chief Client Delivery Officer, United Bank & Trust